carlosperate/awesome-microbit/README.md

 - [Rust on BBC micro:bit](https://github.com/SimonSapin/rust-on-bbc-microbit) - Describes the experience and steps of compiling Rust code for the micro:bit with and without interaction with the runtime DAL.
 - [Forth](https://wiki.forth-ev.de/doku.php/en:projects:microbit:start) - Forth, a stack-based language, for the BBC micro:bit.
 - [Pascal](http://wiki.freepascal.org/micro:bit) - The Free Pascal compiler can also target the ARM embedded platform, including the micro:bit.
+- [Ada](https://github.com/AdaCore/Ada_Drivers_Library/tree/master/examples/MicroBit) - Instruction on how to setup the Ada development environment for the micro:bit.

 ## Programming Tools